ayoseg/evolution-ui-tests/README.md

 # evolution-ui-tests

 To run the test
-# npx playwright test tests/workflow-creation.spec.ts
+# npx playwright test --project=staging tests/workflow-creation.spec.ts

 # include your .evn file to read your user credentials